the-turing-way/the-turing-way/workshops/book-dash/2023-Nov-BookDash-10.md

 ### About the Book Dash Event

 *The Turing Way* Book Dash is the bi-annual contribution event of The Turing Way Community.
 It is called a Dash (instead of a Book Sprint), because it aims to be a short event.
 During the Book Dash participants collaboratively work on *The Turing Way* book to propose new topics, discuss ideas, develop new chapters and review/edit existing ones to make them more accessible, comprehensive and up-to-date.
 Participants can also contribute to improving the ways we work in the community and take the lead on accomplishing different tasks or subprojects.
-For more information, look at: [https://the-turing-way.netlify.app/community-handbook/bookdash.html](https://the-turing-way.netlify.app/community-handbook/bookdash.html)
+For more information, look at: (The Turing Way Book Dashes)[https://the-turing-way.netlify.app/community-handbook/bookdash.html](https://the-turing-way.netlify.app/community-handbook/bookdash.html)

 ### Format of the event
    * The November edition of Book Dash featured 17 invited contributors, 12 committee members, 2 external facilitators, 14 online working sessions, four discussions and social events, and two community share-outs.